Linoleum (film)

 Linoleum is a 2022 American science fiction comedy-drama film written and directed by Colin West and starring Jim Gaffigan.

-The film premiered at the 2022 South by Southwest festival on March 12, 2022.
+The film premiered at the 2022 South by Southwest Film Festival on March 12.
 It was released in select theaters in the United States on February 24, 2023, by Shout!
 Studios.

 Plot

 Cameron Edwin is a middle-aged astronomer who lives an unfulfilling life in small-town Ohio.
 Cameron, who aspired to be an astronaut, hosts an unsuccessful science education show on a local tv station while juggling a dysfunctional home life with his wife, Erin, who is divorcing him, his rebellious teenage daughter, Nora, and his silent young son, Sam.

 While cycling home from work one day, a red sports car falls from the sky behind Cameron.
 Upon inspection, Cameron discovers an unconscious man in the front seat who closely resembles him.
 When he recounts these events at dinner, Erin is skeptical, suggesting that the car hit the curb and flipped over.

 During breakfast the next day, Cameron reads an article about the man in the newspaper.
 He is Kent Armstrong, a successful astronaut.

 At her high school, a new student, Marc, who shares Nora’s birthday of October 31st, is seated in front of her in a math class, much to her interest.

 At work, Cameron interrupts a meeting between the producer and Kent, who is unharmed and has no memory of the incident.
 Privately, the producer informs Cameron that PBS is interested in acquiring the series, but only if Kent becomes its host, with Cameron being reduced to a ‘creative consultant.’
 Angered, Cameron protests, but is told by the producer that as the local station is the majority owner of the show, he has no say in the matter.
 Cameron decides to walk from the show instead.
 As Cameron arrives at the family’s home, he discovers his family outside and the authorities, who tell them a Russian spacecraft fell into his backyard and that his house is a site of evidence, necessitating Cameron and his family move in with Erin’s sister, who dislikes him.

 After school, Nora and Marc strike up a conversation, with Nora expressing a social, but not romantic, interest in him.
 Marc is then picked up by his father, Kent.
 Upon arriving home, Marc walks through the neighborhood, where he finds Cameron at the family’s house.
 The two trespass and see the wreckage, agreeing that it is likely American in origin.
 Cameron recalls that he once wanted to be an astronaut, and Marc suggests he make a rocket from the remains of the spacecraft.
 In the distance, the two see an elderly woman, who walks away when Cameron tries to talk to her.
 Cameron begins to tinker with the components in the family’s garage, much to Erin’s vexation.